CL flickr

 Thanks to some money management, the AJC’s Ariel Hart reports, trains will not have to stop at 1 a.m. as MARTA had originally proposed.

-State lawmakers who failed to grasp the role MARTA plays in the economy might want to also pay attention to this next graph — or read the 3,000 comments the transit agency says it received during the public input period:
+State lawmakers who failed to grasp the role MARTA plays in the economy might want to also pay attention to this next graph — or read the 3,000 comments the transit agency received during the public input period:

 Events organizers wrote MARTA a letter last week asking it to reconsider the rail service cutback.
 The chief operating officer of the Chick-fil-A Bowl addressed the board before its vote Monday to reiterate the message and let them know the negative impact it would have on events.